trickaugusto/nest-api/README.md

 All:
 - Code first
-- Authentication and Authorization with JWT
+- Authentication and Authorization and JWT passport strategy
 - Guards, Pipes, etc

 Techs: